blackeuler/Simple-Dungeon-Crawler-Game/README.md

 This repository contains Java source code that runs a simple dungeon game in the command-line.
 As the name states, the game is fairly straightforward.
 You start off with 3 unique characters randomly chosen from a list of 10 possible characters.
-Then, you enter the dungeon and fight!
-Each fight, you are given options to either 1.) attack 2.) defend or 3.) heal a designated ally.
+Then, you enter the dungeon and fight`!!!`Each fight, you are given options to either 1.) attack 2.) defend or 3.) heal a designated ally.
 There are a total of 4 opponents.
 Stay alive as long as possible to beat the final raid boss to win the game!